joomengine/jcb-documentation/080-How-to-Add-More-Helper-Methods-to-Your-Components-Helper-Class.md

 This tutorial demonstrates how to:

 * Add helper methods directly within JCB.
-* Differentiate between admin, site, and shared (“both”) helper functions.
+* Differentiate between admin, site, and shared ("both") helper functions.
-* Call helper methods in your component’s code.
+* Call helper methods in your component's code.
 * Include and register custom helper files.
 * Use **global events** to trigger helper logic automatically.